mnperic/australian-rental-vacancy-rates/README.md

-# Australian Residential Rental Prices, Vacancies, Vacancy Rates and Price Rate Differences
+# Australian Residential Rental Prices and Vacancies
- A study of Australian residential rental prices, vacancies, vacancy rates and price rate differences between February 2021 and February 2022.
+ A study of Australian residential rental prices and vacancies between February 2021 and February 2022.

  ## Overview
  The premise of this study was to investigate the rental price, total number, percentage and trends in Australian residential rental vacancies over a 12-month period between <b>February 2021 and February 2022</b>.